Propo41/bookify/README.md

   <a href="#license"><img src="https://img.shields.io/github/license/sourcerer-io/hall-of-fame.svg?colorB=ff0000"></a>
 </p>

-Bookify enhances productivity by minimizing the time spent finding and securing meeting rooms in google calender, ensuring a smooth workflow for teams and managers alike.
+QuickMeet enhances productivity by minimizing the time spent finding and securing meeting rooms in google calender, ensuring a smooth workflow for teams and managers alike.

 ### Key Features:
 - **Quick Meeting Setup**: Book a room in seconds by selecting start time, seat requirements, and an optional floor preference.